KnBrckr/picasa-album-uploader/readme.txt

 == Troubleshooting section ==
 = When I click the "install" button, my browser says it does not recognize the protocol. =

 This message means that Picasa has not registered itself with your browser as being the application to handle links starting with `picasa://`.
 You could try to reinstall Picasa, which should cause it to register itself with your browser.
+You must also be using at least Picasa v3.0.

 = When I click the "install" button, Picasa does not launch. =